 How to add Chromedriver to the path

-Adding Chromedriver to the system's path is a straightforward process that ensures the WebDriver setup runs smoothly.
-This section will guide you through the steps needed to configure the path correctly for Chromedriver.
+Adding Chromedriver to the system path is relatively easy and smooths out any bumps in the setup of WebDriver.
+This section will guide you through setting the path for Chromedriver.

-Locate the Chromedriver executable: Before adding Chromedriver to the path, you need to know its exact location on your system.
-Ensure you have downloaded the appropriate Chromedriver version compatible with the Chrome browser installed on your machine.
+Locate the Chromedriver executable: First, you need to know the precise location of Chromedriver on your system.
+Make sure you downloaded the correct Chromedriver version that should be compatible with the Chrome browser installed in your computer system.

-Identify the system's PATH environment variable: The PATH environment variable contains a list of directories that the operating system searches for executable files.
-By adding the Chromedriver directory to the PATH, you allow the system to locate and execute the driver seamlessly.
+Identify the system's PATH environment variable: The PATH is an environment variable that contains a list of directories that the operating system will search through for executable files.
+Adding Chromedriver's directory to PATH allows it to locate and execute the driver smoothly.

-button. - MacOS: Open the Terminal and enter the command
+MacOS: Open the Terminal and enter the command:

 sudo nano /etc/paths